xg590/SX1276/README.md

 * Upload lora.py to boards
 * Run sender.py and receiver.py
 ## Note
 * It is meaningless to do Channel Activity Detection (CAD) before Tx because SX1276 only match elusive preambles which last few milliseconds.
 No good solution to do Listen Before Talk or CSMA.
-* FHSS implementation